turingschool/front-end-curriculum/projects/module-3/ideas-4-ideaboxes.md

 In order to get the practice with all of the fundamentals, a thorough ideabox might contain the following features:

 - Functional and Class components
-- A controlled form or two
+- A controlled form or two that allows user to render elements to the page
 - Routing
 - Some network requests if possible
 - Cypress tests for general user flows and network requests
-- Routing

 ## Ideas 4 Ideaboxes